Imjin War: Final allied offensive of 1598

 After the siege at Ulsan, the two sides remained in a stalemate for the next several months.
 Xing Jie decided that they would require further reinforcements to launch a final large offensive to permanently remove the Japanese presence on the Korean Peninsula.

 Reinforcements from China began to pour in through most of mid-1598, with Chen Lin and Deng Zilong and their navy arriving in May.
-By September 1598, the Ming presence in Korea had swelled to 75,000 overall, by far the largest at any point in the war.
+By September 1598, the Ming presence in Korea had swelled to 75,000 overall, the largest at any point in the war.

-Xing Jie divided his forces into four groups, with Ma Gui leading the offensive against Ulsan yet again, Li Rumei (Li Rusong's brother) leading the offensive against Sacheon, Chen Lin commanding the navy, and Liu Ting and Yi Sun-sin coordinating a land-sea effort against Suncheon.

-Just before they set out, however, news came that Li Rusong was killed by Mongolian tribesmen back in Liaodong.
-Xing Jie decided then to remove his emotionally weakened brother Li Rumei in favor of Dong Yiyuan.
+Xing Jie divided his forces into four groups, with Ma Gui leading the offensive against Ulsan yet again, Li Rumei leading the offensive against Sacheon, Chen Lin commanding the navy, and Liu Ting and Yi Sun-sin coordinating a land-sea effort against Suncheon.
+Just before they set out, however, news came that Li Rusong was killed by Mongolian tribesmen in Liaodong.
+Xing Jie decided then to remove his emotionally weakened brother, Li Rumei, in favor of Dong Yiyuan.

 In June 1598, after Commander Konishi Yukinaga raised concerns about the supply situation and limited prospects for further territorial gains in the peninsula, 70,000 troops were withdrawn back to Japan, with only 60,000 left behind to guard the territory still under Japanese control.
-These forces were mostly Satsuma soldiers of the Shimazu clan under commanders Shimazu Yoshihiro and his son Tadatsune.
+These forces were mostly Satsuma soldiers of the Shimazu clan under commanders Shimazu Yoshihiro and his son, Tadatsune.
 Kato Kiyomasa remained in command of the defenses of Ulsan while Konishi Yukinaga himself commanded the defenses at Suncheon.
 The forces at Sacheon and Ulsan continued to be engaged in a military deadlock in the months that followed.

 At Ulsan, Kato Kiyomasa defended the castle with 10,000 Japanese soldiers.
 In September 1598, 29,500 Ming and Joseon troops tried again to capture Ulsan Castle, but all their attempts were repulsed by the Japanese.
 The Ming and Joseon forces withdrew with heavy losses.

 Battle of Sacheon

 The Chinese believed that Sacheon was crucial to their goal of retaking the lost castles in Korea and ordered a general attack.
 Although the Chinese made initial progress, the tide of battle turned when Japanese reinforcements attacked the rear of the Chinese army and the Japanese soldiers inside the fortress sallied from the gates and counter-attacked.
-The Chinese Ming forces retreated with 30,000 losses, with the Japanese in pursuit.
-According to Chinese and Korean sources concerning the battle, the forces led by Dong Yiyuan had breached the castle wall and were making progress in capturing the castle until a gunpowder accident caused an explosion in their camp, and the Japanese took advantage of the situation to rout the confused and weakened troops.
+The Ming forces retreated with 30,000 losses, with the Japanese in pursuit.
+According to Chinese and Korean sources, the forces led by Dong Yiyuan had breached the castle wall and were making progress in capturing the castle until a gunpowder accident caused an explosion in their camp, and the Japanese took advantage of the situation to rout the confused and weakened troops.